 Grafted Cucumbers are available early spring.

-To keep the cucumbers off the ground as the plant grows the plants can be trained up vertical canes, trellis or obelisk as shown in a later photograph on this page.
+To keep the cucumbers off the ground as the plant grows the plants can be trained up vertical canes, frames, trellises or obelisk as shown in a later photograph on this page.
 To encourage the plants to grow strongly and produce flowers, pinch out the side shoots of the plant.

 Pinch out the tips of the top of the plant when they reach the top of theri support and when the indoor plants reach the roof of their housing.